 Open Instagram on a Saturday afternoon and you're likely to see at least two people you know, cheeks flushed and smugly tucking into a fry after their hike.
-Bonus points for a dog, double bonus points if you’re hungover and it’s 12pm.
+Bonus points for a dog, double bonus points if you can post a sunrise backdrop.

 If it feels like hiking has suddenly boomed in popularity, you’re not mistaken.
 A combination of January resolutions, popular hiking groups and a growing awareness of those sweet, sweet mountain selfies has led to a new generation of hikers taking to the trails.